cloudfoundry-incubator/quarks-operator/docs/Features/entanglements.md

 ```

-and a CF-Deployment with Operator
+and a CF-Deployment with Operator, which has the following instance groups:
-Instance Groups:

 - API
 - Diego Cell
 - Gorouter
 - NATS
-  provides: nats
+  `provides: nats`